DYNAM005/ML_Algorithms/README.md

 ## 📌 Visualization

-A plot is generated to show the **UserID vs Posts** values with a reference bar:
+Some plots are generated to show the ** Loan Id vs Loan Approval** values with a reference bar:

-- X-axis → UserID
+- X-axis →
-- Y-axis → Posts
+- Y-axis →

 ---

 ## 🙏 Acknowledgement

 This project was created under the guidance of [Surekha Kanwar](https://www.linkedin.com/in/surekha-kanwar-81002076/), as part of my machine learning learning journey.
 I am thankful for her feverish support and knowledge.

 ---